camunda-community-hub/camunda-platform-7-keycloak/README.md

 Keep in mind that Keycloak's `ID` is definitely unique which might not always be the case for the `email` attribute, depending on your setup.
 Email uniqueness can be configured on a per realm level depending on the setting *Login with email*.

+## Unit testing the plugin

+In order to run the unit tests I have used a local docker setup of Keycloak with `docker-compose.yml` as follows:

+	version: "3.3"

+	services:
+	  jboss.keycloak:
+	    build: .
+	    image: jboss/keycloak
+	    restart: always
+	    environment:
+	      TZ: Europe/Berlin
+	      KEYCLOAK_USER: keycloak
+	      KEYCLOAK_PASSWORD: keycloak1!
+	    ports:
+	      - "9001:8443"
+	      - "9000:8080"

+For details see documentation on [Keycloak Docker Hub](https://hub.docker.com/r/jboss/keycloak/ "Keycloak Docker Images").

 ------------------------------------------------------------

 That's it.
 Have a happy Keycloak experience and focus on what really matters: the core processes of your customer.